+1-802-778-9005

 Step 1: Use QuickBooks Install Diagnostic Tool

-1. Open Tool Hub and go to Installation Issues.
+1. Open the Tool Hub and go to Installation Issues.

 2. Select QuickBooks Install Diagnostic Tool and let it run (may take up to 20 minutes).